desihub/desidatamodel/doc/DESIMODEL/data/specpsf/psf.rst

 EXTNAME = FIBERPOS

-*Summarize the contents of this HDU.*
+Location along the slit of each fiber.

 Required Header Keywords
 ~~~~~~~~~~~~~~~~~~~~~~~~